-Two Days in New Orleans
+Two Days in New Orleans: What You Need to Know

 Two Days in New Orleans: Where to Eat and Drink

-Located right on the famous Bourbon street, the Bourbon House is the perfect spot for some evening happy hour oysters.
+Located directly on the famous Bourbon street, the Bourbon House is the perfect spot for some evening happy hour oysters.
 At $1 a pop, the deal is pretty hard to beat!
 And with only two days in New Orleans, you’ll need to be enjoying as many oysters as physically possible of course!

 Lafitte’s Blacksmith Shop Bar